You are here

 Important Precautions Regarding HYLENEX Recombinant

-Instruct patient that HYLENEX recombinant is being used to increase the dispersion and absorption of fluids or other injected drugs, as appropriate to the intended use.
+Instruct patients that HYLENEX recombinant is being used to increase the dispersion and absorption of fluids or other injected drugs, as appropriate to the intended use.
+Instruct patients that there may be mild local injection site signs and symptoms, such as redness, swelling, itching, or pain localized to the site of injection.

 What Patients Should Know About Adverse Reactions

-Patients should be advised that the most frequently reported adverse reactions have been mild local injection site reactions such as redness, swelling, itching, or pain.
+Advise patients that the most frequently reported adverse reactions have been mild local injection site reactions such as redness, swelling, itching, or pain.
+Anaphylactic-like reactions, and allergic reactions, such as hives, have been reported rarely in patients receiving hyaluronidases.

 Patients Should Inform Their Doctors If Taking Other Medications